 - To create fake domains for commercial fraud and for carrying out advanced attacks.

-- To stealthily steal data using the DNS technology.
+- To stealthily steal data using DNS technology.

-Put another way, if criminals rely on DNS to succeeed, the converse must be true.
-DNS is an effective and robust first line of defence tool and should be used to detect and protect against various types of cyber attacks.
+Put another way, if criminals rely on DNS to succeed, the converse must be true too.
+DNS is an effective and robust first-line-of-defence tool and should be used to detect and protect against various types of cyber attacks.

-On the 23rd March Amar Singh, CEO of Cyber Management Alliance Ltd was joined by Nominet’s Adam Gladsden and Cyber Management Alliance’s own ethical hacker on a webinar titled, “First – Fix the Plumbing - What’s broken in cyberspace and How to Fix it”.
+On March 23, 2018, I (Amar Singh, CEO of Cyber Management Alliance Ltd) was joined by Nominet’s Adam Gladsden and Cyber Management Alliance’s own ethical hacker on a Webinar titled, “First – Fix the Plumbing - What’s broken in cyberspace and How to Fix it”.

 If it works, why fix it?